gbyu/bbggLimits2018/README.md

 ```
 . run1.sh
 ```
 The goal of this code is to categorize events and make a new tree which *catID* variable, as well as *mgg* and *mjj*.
+By default 2D directory would be produed.
+But you can go to run1.sh and uncomment 6 1D lines to produce also 2D directory

 ### Notes on limit trees